Best Chocolate Vegan Cupcakes

 • Preheat the oven to 350°F.

-• Place all of the wet ingredients– cooked sweet potato, plant milk, maple syrup, vanilla, vinegar– in your blender and puree until smooth.
+• Place all of the wet ingredients– cooked sweet potato, plant milk, vanilla, vinegar– in your blender and puree until smooth.
+Because it's such a small amount, I have found that using a Nutribullet or Magic Bullet works well.
+You might also use a whisk and bowl, if needed.

-If you're using a less refined granular sugar instead of making date paste, add it in this step.
-Some good options are date sugar, maple sugar, sucanat, or pure cane sugar.
+If you're using a less refined granular sugar, add it in this step.
+Some good options are pure cane sugar, maple sugar, and sucanat.
 Using glandular sugar is my preference.
+For those avoiding sugar, I have also used date paste in this recipe.

 • Next, pour the sweet potato puree into the large bowl with the dry ingredients, add the chocolate chips, and combine them together well.